mbaze/Z80-Bits/clever-16-bit-loops.md

 This seemingly odd behavior comes from the Z80’s internal design.
 The CPU contains a dedicated 16-bit increment/decrement unit designed primarily for updating the Program Counter (PC) and Stack Pointer (SP) independently of the ALU.
-That same hardware is also reused for operations on other register pairs, which is why instructions such `dec bc` leave the zero flag unaffected.
+That same hardware is also reused for operations on other register pairs, which is why instructions such as `dec bc` leave the zero flag unaffected.

 The traditional way to implement a 16-bit countdown loop looks like this:
 ```